yuvalbennaim/simpleton-state-manager/examples/webcomponents_node/README.md

 # Instructions
 Open Browser to http://localhost:3000 (you can change the port number if you have a conflict in server.js line #6)

+Valid logins are "ben" or "jerry" any other will throw an error.